Want to know if a holographic sight is right for you?

 Stats

-The AMG UH-1 is a newish sight from Vortex and is the only real holographic contender to EOTech.
-It’s affectionately known as the “Huey” because of the UH-1 designation.
+The Vortex AMG UH-1 is the only real holographic contender to EOTech.
+It’s affectionately known as the “Huey” because of the UH-1 designation *Fortunate Son begins playing in the distance*.

-Built like a tank, it looks much bigger than the EXPS, but it’s about the same length.
-The extra hood that protects everything makes it seem much larger.
+The second-generation AMG UH-1 Gen II is built like a tank.
+It looks much bigger than the EOTech EXPS2, but it’s about the same length.
+The extra hood that protects everything just makes it seem larger.

-I set my zero at 25 yards for the shorter PCC competitions…but if you zero at the standard 100 yards…the triangle will really help.
-Also has a great integrated QD mount that maintained zero between testing.
+I set my zero at 25 yards for PCC competitions, but if you zero at the standard 100 yards the triangle will really help when you’re up close and personal.
+It also has a great QD mount that maintained zero during testing.

-One thing I gotta knock it down for is…the greenish tint.
-It’s a lot more apparent than the EOTech, which if it has one…is nearly imperceptible.
+One thing I gotta knock it down for is the green tint.
+It’s a lot more apparent than the EOTech, which is nearly imperceptible if it has tint at all.

 Another downside is that the buttons are on the back so it might also interfere with magnifiers.

-Overall, my runner-up if you want to get into the holographic sight game at a slightly lower entry fee.
+When all is said and done, this is my recommendation if you want to get into the holographic sight game at a slightly lower entry fee.

 Prices accurate at time of writing